 Where the business case is strong and the outcome has been shown to create efficiencies, add value or even drive top lines sales, our Board of Directors approves additional investments in programs and services.
 Across the region, these services vary according to the maturity of the market and whether its’ volume can support the cost of the services.

 Initiatives created and supported to date include technical support, financial services, employment law and loyalty programs.

-Each year we disclose our operating costs in our Annual Report and Accounts, returning excess income back to franchise owners in a combination of ways.
+Each year we disclose our operating costs in our Annual Report and Accounts, returning excess income back to franchisees in a combination of ways.
 In Australia and New Zealand this takes the form of a Dividend.
 In Asia markets, this tends to be through a Distribution credit or refund from exchange rate management.

 Independent Purchasing Company (Australasia) Limited is an Australian Public Company, limited by guarantee.
 Whilst our constitution states that the company is owned by Subway Franchisees in Australia and New Zealand, our purpose and our mission is consistent across all the markets that we serve – to drive franchisee profitability today and for the future.